LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 --- modified to show number of s32 in and out pins
 --- modified modbus page to put debug level on a line by it's self and added options for read hold register, write register(s) and echo
 --- if no modbus config is loaded then the modbus config page tells you this, otherwise it displays normally.
+--- added a communication page for changing com settings radio buttons change settings immediately.
+--- split the i/o page into two pages to improve size of config window

 drawing.c:
 --- added colour to variable names for input (red) and output (blue) in section display drawing area